What is Center for Energy Studies?

 Programs and Capabilities

 The Center is mandated to provide energy information and analysis that responds to the needs of the legislature, public agencies, and business and civic groups.
-The Center maintains some unique energy databases and is the official repository of energy information from the state and The Energy Council.
-Its staff responds regularly to requests from a wide variety of individuals and institutions for specialized energy data and information.
+Faculty and staff respond regularly to requests from a wide variety of individuals and institutions for specialized energy data and information.

 With the assistance of its Advisory Council, the staff tries to identify issues with important implications for the state's economy and citizenry, and then design studies which address them in a timely and effective manner.